crashoverride777/swifty-rate/README.md

 # SwiftyRate

-A simple helper to show a rate game/app UIAlertController
+A simple helper to show a SKStoreReviewController or custom rate game/app UIAlertController.

 This helper is designed to behave similary to the upcoming SKStoreReviewController from Apple which I will include once iOS 10.3 is released.

-This helper will use the SKStoreReviewController (iOS 10.3) if its supported otherwise it will show a custom alert with similar rules and bejaviour.

-What does that mean exactly?
-Apple restricts the use of SKStoreReviewController to 3 times per year or until 1 rate app button has been pressed.
-The actual logic behind the scheduling is unknown.
+This helper will use the SKStoreReviewController (iOS 10.3) if its supported otherwise it will show a custom alert with similar rules and behaviours.
+Apple restricts the use of SKStoreReviewController to 3 times per year, the actual logic behind the scheduling is unknown.
+If the user has rated the app the alert will never show again until the app is uninstalled.

 If SKStoreReviewController is not supported than this helper will show a custom rate app alert after a set amount of app launches.
-It will than show another alert after 4 months until the max limit of 3 alerts per year has been reached.
+It will than show further alerts in 4 month intervals until the limit of 3 alerts per year has been reached.
 Once a new year has started everything will reset and start again.

-If the user has rated the app the alert will never show again until the app is uninstalled.

 # Cocoa Pods